 In 2016, Greenpeace wanted to use their field at Glastonbury Festival to get people thinking about de-carbonising our world, looking at what greener cities and sustainable energy networks might look like in practice.
 With this in mind, they split the field into zones looking at different forms of clean energy generation, and brought us on board to bring their ideas to life.

-Each year at Glastonbury, the creative team introduce interactive elements in to the Greenpeace field.
-We see interaction and immersion as an effective way to communicate ideas and campaigns that can already be challenging in a festival environment.
-By participating in an adventure, people become more engaged with the campaign itself which in turn is more likely to affect their actions and behaviour in future.
+Each year at Glastonbury, the creative team introduces interactive elements in to the Greenpeace field.
+By participating in an adventure, people become more engaged with the ideas, which means its more likely to affect their actions and behaviour in future.

-This isn’t the first time Greenpeace has explored mass participation on the field, wide games have often been a feature in previous years – playing out a story that communicates problems our environment faces.
-This however is the first time that human interaction combined with lighting technology has been used to create a game that tells a story – in this case that if we work together we can achieve the changes needed to sustain and boost our energy networks.
+This was the first time that human interaction combined with lighting technology was used by the team to create a game that told a story – that if we work together, we can achieve the changes needed to sustain and boost our energy networks.

 The Greenpeace field at Glastonbury is powered by a mix of second generation bio-diesel and solar PV.
 Great efforts are made to use sustainable materials and recycling policies are in place to re-use any materials not kept for future events.
 Structures on the field are constructed with materials that are re-used on a cycle of several years.